Introduction

 2. GitHub – Best for code storage and version control

 The newest addition to the suite of products by GitHub to improve developers’ productivity is GitHub Co-pilot.
 It helps you with smart suggestions to accelerate the pace of coding.
+GitHub is indeed one of the essential tools for productivity in software development.

 Key features

-• Simply pull and push the files to collaborate on code with the team
+- Simply pull and push the files to collaborate on code with the team.

-• Code review for version control, tracking the code changes, and merging the changes
+- Code review for version control, tracking the code changes, and merging the changes.

-• Built-in CI/CD capabilities to deploy software
+- Built-in CI/CD capabilities to deploy software.

-• Workflow automation to automate your build, test, and deployment workflow
+- Workflow automation to automate your build, test, and deployment workflow.

-• GitHub Copilot to write better code with AI
+- GitHub Copilot to write better code with AI.

 Pros

-• A beginner-friendly and easy-to-use tool with
+- A beginner-friendly and easy-to-use tool

-• Advanced security to collaborate on code in secured environments
+- Advanced security to collaborate on code in secured environments

-• Integrate with a wide suite of developers’ apps
+- Integrate with a wide suite of developers’ apps

 Cons

-• Takes time to master the use of GitHub
+- Takes time to master the use of GitHub

 Pricing

-• Free: Limited to 500 MB of package storage
+- Free: Limited to 500 MB of package storage

 User ratings

-Website link: https://github.com/
+Website link: Github.com

 3. Visual Studio Code – Best for code writing and editing